 You can click on the notification to enter shipping information, print your labels and mark the order as shipped.
 You can use funds from the sale to purchase shipping labels.

 You’ll need to make sure you have plenty of shipping materials on hand, including padded envelopes and packing tape, so you can ship your orders out quickly.
 (Aim to mail them out by the next business day.)

 After that, you can either drop off your package at the post office or request a pickup.
 You can easily request a package pickup from USPS, UPS or Fedex.

 While many of your consumers will be new buyers looking for something specific, your most treasured audience will be your repeat customers.
 To meet their needs, you must go beyond your eBay page.

 Social media can also be crucial to your marketing success.
-Start a Facebook page, a Twitter feed and an Instagram account for your store, and regularly update them with new content.
+Start social media accounts on the platforms that make sense for your store, and regularly update them with new content.

 It’s not exactly a day lounging in front of the television in your pajamas, but if you follow the advice from our successful sellers, running an eBay store can be a fun and profitable business.

 Darlena Cunha is a former television producer turned freelance journalist.
-She writes for TIME Magazine, The Washington Post and The Atlantic, amid others.
-You can find her on Twitter @parentwin.
+She writes for TIME Magazine, The Washington Post and The Atlantic, among others.

 Rachel Christian, a senior writer at The Penny Hoarder, contributed to this story.